Sideko-Inc/sideko/docs/CLI.md

 * `create` — Create a new API
 * `list` — List all APIs
 * `stats` — Display stats gathered from the API specification
+* `lint` — Linting errors gathered from the API specification